 Siding Calculator

 How much siding do you need?
-This free siding calculator gives homeowners and pros instant panel, trim, and accessory counts for vinyl, fiber cement, wood, and metal siding — with windows and doors subtracted automatically from your wall measurements.
+This free siding calculator is the place to start for vinyl, fiber cement panel, wood, and metal siding — get instant panel, trim, and accessory counts with windows and doors subtracted automatically from your wall measurements.

-Running out of siding mid-job is one of the worst remodeling situations: vinyl color batches change quarterly, and matching a 2-year-old run is often impossible.
-Buying too much is just as costly — siding is non-returnable once opened, and a single extra square of fiber cement is $250+ wasted.
+Running out of siding mid-job is one of the worst situations on a job: vinyl color batches change quarterly, matching a two-year-old run is often impossible, and opened siding is non-returnable — which is exactly why the waste factor matters.

 Metal siding support covers PBR/R-Panel, Ag/Tuff Rib, ⅞″ and 2½″ Corrugated, 5V-Crimp, Board & Batten, Standing Seam, plus aluminum lap (Double 4/4.5/5) — with substrate weight and HVHZ fastener density per MCA / ASTM A653 / ASCE 7.